-General: The Plan is a defined contribution plan available to all U.S. employees of Atlantic American Corporation and its subsidiaries (collectively, the "Company").
-All employees of the Company, except collective bargaining employees, nonresident aliens, and leased employees are eligible to participate and are automatically enrolled, effective on the date of employment.
+General: The Plan is a defined contribution plan available to all U.S. employees of Atlantic American Corporation and its subsidiaries (collectively, the "Company") except collective bargaining employees, nonresident aliens, and leased employees.
+Employees eligible to participate are automatically enrolled effective on the date of employment.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.

-Participating Companies: As of December 31, 2010, the Company owned three insurance subsidiaries, Bankers Fidelity Life Insurance Company, American Southern Insurance Company and its wholly owned subsidiary, American Safety Insurance Company, in addition to one non-insurance company, xCalibre Risk Services, Inc. All four of these subsidiaries were eligible to participate in the Plan in 2010.
+Participating Companies: As of December 31, 2011, the Company owned three insurance subsidiaries, Bankers Fidelity Life Insurance Company, American Southern Insurance Company and its wholly owned subsidiary, American Safety Insurance Company, in addition to one non-insurance company, xCalibre Risk Services, Inc. All four of these subsidiaries were eligible to participate in the Plan in 2011.

-Plan Administration: Wells Fargo Bank, N.A. successor-by-merger to Wachovia Bank, N.A. (the "Trustee") is the Trustee of the Plan and has custodial responsibility for the Plan's assets, including the authority and power to, among other things, invest the principal and income of the Plan's assets.
+Plan Administration: Wells Fargo Bank, N.A. (the "Trustee") is the Trustee of the Plan and has custodial responsibility for the Plan's assets, including the authority and power to, among other things, invest the principal and income of the Plan's assets.

 Contributions: Eligible employees automatically become a participant and are enrolled into the Plan at a 4% deferral rate on their date of hire.
 At any time, a participant may cease his or her contribution or change his or her deferral percentage in 1% increments up to 50% of his or her annual compensation, as defined by the Plan, subject to certain limitations under the Internal Revenue Code (the "Code"), and elect to contribute into any of the investment funds offered by the Plan.
-Participant pre-tax limitations were limited to \$16,500 for both 2010 and 2009.
+Participant pre-tax limitations were limited to \$16,500 for both 2011 and 2010.

 Participants may also contribute amounts representing distributions from other qualified benefit plans.
 These contributions, if any, are classified as rollover contributions in the statement of changes in net assets available for benefits.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions to the Plan.
-The maximum individual catch-up contribution amount was \$5,500 for both 2010 and 2009.
+The maximum individual catch-up contribution amount was \$5,500 for both 2011 and 2010.

 On January 1, 2009, the Company adopted safe harbor plan provisions such that the Plan would operate on a safe harbor basis.
 Safe harbor contributions are fully vested immediately.
 The Company provides a matching contribution equal to a certain percentage of each participant's contributions.
 The Company may also make profit-sharing contributions, at its discretion, which will be allocated among all eligible participants in the Plan whether they make contributions or not.
-For the year ended December 31, 2010, the Company's matching contribution equaled 50% of up to the first 4% of a participant's pretax contribution.
-In addition to the matching contribution, in 2010 the Company also made a safe harbor non-elective contribution of 3% of compensation totaling \$263,797.
-In May 2010, certain employees of American Southern elected to roll over into the Plan \$583,290 of distributions from the Company's previously terminated qualified pension plan.
-For the year ended December 31, 2009, the Company's matching contribution equaled 100% of each participant's tax deferred contribution up to the first 4% of eligible compensation.
+For the years ended December 31, 2011 and 2010, the Company's matching contribution equaled 50% of up to the first 4% of a participant's pre-tax contribution.
+In addition to the matching contribution, in 2011 and 2010 the Company also made a safe harbor non-elective contribution of 3% of compensation totaling \$271,755 and \$263,797, respectively.
 All employer matching contributions are made in cash.